Casket letters: Discovery of the casket

+Moray convened his Privy Council on 4 December 1567.
+They made and signed a statement in preparation for the Parliament to enact Mary's abdication, which stated the letters demonstrated Mary's involvement in the murder;

 in so far as by diverse her previe letters writtin and subscrivit with hir awin hand and sent by hir to James erll Boithvile chief executor of the said horrible murthour, ... it is maist certain that sche wes previe, art and part (complicit) and of the actuale devise (plot) and deid of the foir-nemmit murther of her lawful husband the King our sovereign lord's father.

 Mary escaped from Lochleven and made her way to England in May 1568.
 Her status was uncertain, as she had been accused of crimes and misrule.
 Elizabeth I of England ordered an inquiry into the question of whether Queen Mary should be tried for the murder of Darnley, as accused by the Scottish Lords who had deposed Queen Mary the year before.
-Moray came to England and showed the "casket letters" to Queen Elizabeth's officers.
+Moray came to England and showed the casket letters or copies of the letters to Queen Elizabeth's officers at conferences at York and Westminster.